ChristopherOka/Recursive-Functions/README.md

 # Multiple-Functions
-A variety of functions that perform small number manipulation tasks
+A variety of functions that perform number manipulation tasks